 Dr Tudor Jenkins – Member, SHDP Advisory Board Tudor holds a doctorate in Artificial Intelligence and the Philosophy of Mind from the University of Sussex.
-He is a digital media expert, app developer, and director of Wide Eyed Vision.
+He is a digital and social media expert, app developer, and director of Wide Eyed Vision.
 Tudor advises SHDP’s AI and the Future of Humanity series and provides support for the programme’s web and social media activities.

 Nathan Brooker – Member, SHDP Advisory Board Nathan is a writer and journalist at the Financial Times.
 He has experience producing conferences and writing reports and is a graduate of Cambridge University.